Praqma/tracey-exp/README.md

 The sencond filter is a `EiffelEventTypeFilter` that looks to see if the message is in the `Eiffel` format.
 More detail about this format can be found [here](https://github.com/Ericsson/eiffel).

+Filters are applied in order.
+If one of your choices rejects the payload and the message received, the message will not trigger this project.